hons82/THCalendarDatePicker/README.md

 # Contributions

 ...are really welcome.

+I'm bot using this component anymore in my projects, so the time I can dedicate to its maintainance is really limited.

 If you have an idea just fork the library change it and if its useful for others and not affecting the functionality of the library for other users I'll insert it

 ### Contributors